vinoth789/Money-tracker/docs/_posts/2017-05-20-SystemDesign.md

               </ul>
           </li>
           <li>
-        <p>Every transaction consits of atleast one Item.
+       <li> <p>Every transaction consits of atleast one Item.
 Transaction inherits class Item, hence has acess to all attributes and methods defined in class Items and one or many transaction will involve in generating the report.Basically handles all actions involved in adding and maintaining of transactions under Income or Expense category</p>
           </li>
        </ul>
     </li>